ll629/INFO5901/documents/syllabus/syllabus.md

 to bring the conflict to the attention of the teaching staff immediately**.
 Prolonged team conflict will result in a grade reduction.

+### Project Guidance

+A member of the teaching staff will check-in with each team frequently and provide the team with ongoing guidance and feedback.
+If you need any guidance on your project, please reach out to the teaching staff.
+We are more than happy to help.

+Please note that because the MPS projects cover a wide range of topics, the teaching staff do not necessary have the specific knowledge required to help you overcome technical or knowledge-based challenges, should they occur.
+In these cases, you are expected to identify the required sources that can help you overcome the challenges.
+The teaching staff will do their best to help you identify these sources.

 ## Assignments

 Every week you'll submit a weekly log of your progress on your project.
 Throughout the semester you'll also be assigned several assignments designed to help you manage your project.